top of page

 Account for local factors: cost of living, state tax, property rules

 California’s full taxation of most retirement income and high living costs require careful planning.
 Retirees in San Diego should account for property taxes, healthcare expenses, and Proposition 19’s impact on real estate transfers.
-Incorporating these local factors creates a more accurate and durable retirement budget.
+Incorporating these local factors creates a more accurate and durable retirement income budget.

 Review & adjust regularly: life changes, market shifts, legislation

 A successful retirement plan evolves over time.
-Reviewing your financial plan annually or after major life events can maintain continued compliance with tax laws, market conditions, and income needs.
+Reviewing your financial plan annually or after major life events can maintain continued compliance with tax laws, market conditions, and retirement income needs.
 Regular updates help retirees stay proactive, preserve assets, and maintain alignment with their long-term financial objectives.

 Step 1 – Vision & Goals Discovery: